 This sixteen day tour takes you through seven European countries – France, Germany, Austria, Slovenia, Croatia, Italy & Switzerland – giving you a window into different cultures.
 You’ll see an array of scenery including plains, hills, mountains, lakes, rugged coastlines as well as towns and villages full of history – all of which you’d be hard pressed to find alone.
-A three-night and a two-night stop on the Adriatic coast at four-star hotels with sea-view rooms.
+A two-night on Lake Bled and a three-night stop on the Adriatic coast at four-star hotels with sea-view rooms.
 With time off to relax, this is one not to be missed.

 This tour will be accompanied by a support van to carry your luggage, so you don’t have to worry about securing it on your bike and riding with it for the duration of the tour.